 By Allan Sutherland

 As part of ‘Electric Bodies’ we ran a series of three workshops discussing attitudes to disability arts and the disability arts community among disabled artists from a variety of backgrounds.
-The second session was held with a group of people who were, on the whole, less established as disabled artists within the disability arts sector than the participants in the first workshop.
+The third session was held with a group of established artists, immersed to greater or lesser degrees within the disability arts sector but with varying caveats in relationship to it.

 The session on 27 November 2017 was led by Allan Sutherland and Colin Hambrook.
 Participants were live artist Aaron Williamson, digital artist Jon Adams, film-maker Richard Butchins, live artist Katherine Araniello, composer/ writer Ailís Ní Ríain, and artist/ writer Charlie Devus.

 We had expected this group of established artists to be the most questioning of disability arts, and they lived up to expectation.
 What was interesting, however, was that on the whole they did not so much express hostility towards the idea of disability arts as manifest a desire to preserve their own individual creative voice.